Remove, Reduce, Inform: What Actions do People Want Social Media Platforms to Take on Potentially Misleading Content?: Research Questions

-Next, we consider the extent to which action preferences are correlated with judgment of the holistic attributes of misinformation and harm.
-This is motivated in part by the difficulty of explaining specific enforcement actions to lay raters.
-While collecting judgment on holistic attributes does not fully address the issue of inferring the will of the people for very specific enforcement actions, if preferences for the abstract actions of inform, reduce, and remove can be predicted from the holistic attributes, it would suggest that it is not necessary to directly elicit preferences for specific actions in order to understand the will of the people.
+Finally, we consider the extent to which action preferences are correlated with judgment of the holistic attributes of misinformation and harm.
+Explaining specific enforcement actions to lay raters can be challenging as understanding the differences between different actions requires some understanding of ranking algorithms and curated feeds.
+Pior research suggests that lay raters may not always understand these algorithms \cite{eslami2015always}.

+Alternatively, if raters' preferences for seemingly abstract actions of inform, reduce, and remove can be predicted from the holistic attributes of misleadingness and harm, it would suggest that it is not necessary to directly elicit preferences for specific actions.
 If, on the other hand, high-level misinformation and harm judgments explain little of the variance in action preferences, it would indicate that action preferences are based on some other factors that are not captured by those two high-level judgments.
-Thus, we have:
+To understand how best to elicit actionable information from raters, we ask: